JohnPaulinePineda/Portfolio_Project_42/docs/index.md

 ### 1.2.2 Feature Selection <a class="anchor" id="1.2.1"></a>

+Statistical test measures were assessed for the numeric and categorical predictors in the study to determine the most optimal subset of variables for the subsequent modelling process which included the following:

 [Pearson’s Correlation Coefficient](https://royalsocietypublishing.org/doi/10.1098/rsta.1896.0007) is a parametric measure of the linear correlation for a pair of features by calculating the ratio between their covariance and the product of their standard deviations.
 The presence of high absolute correlation values indicate the univariate association between the numeric predictors and the numeric response.

+[Two-Sample T-Test Statistic](http://seismo.berkeley.edu/~kirchner/eps_120/Odds_n_ends/Students_original_paper.pdf) is used to determine whether there is a significant difference between the means of two independent groups.
+It is calculated as the difference between the means of the two groups divided by the standard error of the difference.
+The test statistic follows a t-distribution with degrees of freedom calculated based on the sample sizes and assumptions about the variances.

+[Chi-square Test Statistic](https://www.tandfonline.com/doi/abs/10.1080/14786440009463897) is used to assess whether there is a significant association between two categorical variables.
+It is calculated by comparing the observed frequencies of the contingency table with the frequencies that would be expected if the variables were independent.
+The test statistic follows a chi-square distribution, and the degrees of freedom are determined by the number of categories in the variables being analyzed.

 ### 1.2.3 Model Formulation <a class="anchor" id="1.2.3"></a>

+This study implemented both glass-box and black-box classification modelling procedures with simple to complex structures involving moderate to large numbers of model coefficients or mathematical transformations which lacked transparency in terms of the internal processes and weighted factors used in reaching a decision.
+Models applied in the analysis for predicting the categorical target were the following:

 [Logistic Regression](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=360300) models the relationship between the probability of an event (among two outcome levels) by having the log-odds of the event be a linear combination of a set of predictors weighted by their respective parameter estimates.
 The parameters are estimated via maximum likelihood estimation by testing different values through multiple iterations to optimize for the best fit of log odds.
 All of these iterations produce the log likelihood function, and logistic regression seeks to maximize this function to find the best parameter estimates.
 Given the optimal parameters, the conditional probabilities for each observation can be calculated, logged, and summed together to yield a predicted probability.

-[Decision trees](https://www.semanticscholar.org/paper/Classification-and-Regression-Trees-Breiman-Friedman/8017699564136f93af21575810d557dba1ee6fc6) create a model that predicts the class label of a sample based on input features.
+[Decision Trees](https://www.semanticscholar.org/paper/Classification-and-Regression-Trees-Breiman-Friedman/8017699564136f93af21575810d557dba1ee6fc6) create a model that predicts the class label of a sample based on input features.
 A decision tree consists of nodes that represent decisions or choices, edges which connect nodes and represent the possible outcomes of a decision and leaf (or terminal) nodes which represent the final decision or the predicted class label.
 The decision-making process involves feature selection (at each internal node, the algorithm decides which feature to split on based on a certain criterion including gini impurity or entropy), splitting criteria (the splitting criteria aim to find the feature and its corresponding threshold that best separates the data into different classes.
 The goal is to increase homogeneity within each resulting subset), recursive splitting (the process of feature selection and splitting continues recursively, creating a tree structure.
 The dataset is partitioned at each internal node based on the chosen feature, and the process repeats for each subset) and stopping criteria (the recursion stops when a certain condition is met, known as a stopping criterion.
 Common stopping criteria include a maximum depth for the tree, a minimum number of samples required to split a node, or a minimum number of samples in a leaf node.)

 [Random Forest](https://link.springer.com/article/10.1023/A:1010933404324) is an ensemble learning method made up of a large set of small decision trees called estimators, with each producing its own prediction.
 The random forest model aggregates the predictions of the estimators to produce a more accurate prediction.
 The algorithm involves bootstrap aggregating (where smaller subsets of the training data are repeatedly subsampled with replacement), random subspacing (where a subset of features are sampled and used to train each individual estimator), estimator training (where unpruned decision trees are formulated for each estimator) and inference by aggregating the predictions of all estimators.

 [Support Vector Machine](https://dl.acm.org/doi/10.1145/130385.130401) plots each observation in an N-dimensional space corresponding to the number of features in the data set and finds a hyperplane that maximally separates the different classes by a maximally large margin (which is defined as the distance between the hyperplane and the closest data points from each class).
 The algorithm applies kernel transformation by mapping non-linearly separable data using the similarities between the points in a high-dimensional feature space for improved discrimination.

+Different versions of the individual models were formulated following remedial measures to address class imbalance described as follows:

 [Hyperparameter Tuning](https://link.springer.com/book/10.1007/978-1-4614-6849-3?page=1) is an iterative process that involves experimenting with different hyperparameter combinations, evaluating the model's performance, and refining the hyperparameter values to achieve the best possible performance on new, unseen data - aimed at building effective and well-generalizing machine learning models.
 A model's performance depends not only on the learned parameters (weights) during training but also on hyperparameters, which are external configuration settings that cannot be learned from the data.